Cray-HPE/docs-csm/install/prepare_compute_nodes.md

 ```

 The second entry is the indication that the NIC is receiving incorrect IP
 addresses.
-The 10.254.x.y address is for the HMN and should not be associated
+The `10.254.x.y` address is for the HMN and should not be associated
 with the node itself (`x3000c0s30b1n0`).

-Make a note of the ID, MACAddress, and IPAddress of the entry that has the
+Make a note of the `ID`, `MACAddress`, and `IPAddress` of the entry that has the
 10.254 address listed.

  ```bash